U.S. House Oversight Committee to subpoena AbbVie in drug-pricing probe

-The committee began probing into pharmaceutical industry pricing practices last year and had sought information from 12 drugmakers on price increases, corporate strategies to preserve market share and pricing power.
+The committee began the probe last year and had sought information from 12 drugmakers on price increases, corporate strategies to preserve market share and pricing power.

 “Although most of the drug companies we are examining have cooperated with the committee’s investigation, AbbVie’s noncompliance stands out as particularly egregious, which is why I am issuing this subpoena.”